 2015 – The Visa Waiver Agreement for tourism and business between Brazil and Belize enters into force

-2010 – The Foreign Affairs Minister of Belize, Wilfred Elrington, visits Brazil on the occasion of the First Brazil-CARICOM Summit.
-Following the passage of Hurricane Tomas over Belize, Brazil gives $145,000 to the Caribbean Emergency Response Management Agency
+2010 – The minister of Foreign Affairs of Belize, Wilfred Elrington, visits Brazil on the occasion of the First Brazil-CARICOM Summit).
+Following the passage of Hurricane Tomas over Belize, Brazil donates $ 145,000 to the Caribbean Disaster Emergency Management Agency

-2005 – Belize's Prime Minister Said Musa visits Brazil and holds a meeting with President Luiz Inácio Lula da Silva
+2005 – The prime-minister of Belize, Said Musa, visits Brazil and meets with president Luiz Inácio Lula da Silva

-2002 – Brazil donates $ 7,500 to the OAS Peace Fund for Belize and Guatemala
+2002 - Brazil donates $ 7,500 to the Belize-Guatemala subfund of the OAS Peace Fund

-1983 – Establishment of diplomatic relations between Brazil and Belize
+1983 – Diplomatic relations between Brazil and Belize are established